Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 :::info

-This feature is currently experimentalgu
+This feature is currently experimental
 :::

 For some use cases, you may want to create a local WiFi network just for your Pioreactors (this is called a local access point).
 Why might you want to do this?